-Though the water quality in Bastrop is good, every water system has contaminants.
+Though the water quality in Austin is good, every water system has contaminants.
 The great majority of contaminants found in drinking water are harmless, but you may still want to take that extra step to get rid of even more bacteria, viruses, and toxins.
 Another good thing about Bastrop’s water is that it’s considered soft, which means it doesn’t have a lot of calcium and magnesium in it that can clog pipes and fixtures with limescale.
 Hard water would also make washing up and laundering after all those holiday parties aggravating.
 The following covers a few water filtration systems to choose from.

 Reverse osmosis (RO) is famous for the variety of contaminants it can remove from your water.
 It can remove pathogens such as cryptosporidium and toxic metals such as lead, as well as nitrates, nitrites, and pesticides.
 It works by forcing water through layers of semi-permeable membranes that capture the contaminants while letting the clean water pass into your freshwater line.